Making a Difference

 There are numerous articles on the Internet, linking homelessness with high property prices.
 And if you are looking for somewhere to live, then Edinburgh is, of course, one of the most expensive cities in the UK.
 House prices in Scotland's capital are almost as crazy as in Central London.

 Well, someone called D.J.
-Macdonald obviously disagrees with me.
+MacDonald obviously disagrees with me.

 Warmest congratulations to Emma for all of her hard work in organising this event to raise money for such a worthy cause.
 Emma’s drive, passion, enthusiasm and attention to detail were a joy to behold.
 Around 250 staff and pupils took part in the JGHS ‘wee’ sleepout.
 The fact that over £11,000 was raised is testament to lots of hard work and Emma’s infectious enthusiasm.